-The Arts for Children Interdisciplinary Program functions in consortium with Brockport’s Departments of Art, Dance and Theatre (for theatre and music).
-Twenty-one (21) credits of the 48 credit major coursework are taken within one arts discipline — art, dance, music or theatre.
+The Arts for Children Interdisciplinary Program functions in consortium with Brockport’s Departments of Art, Dance, English and Theatre and Music Studies.
+Twenty-one (21) credits of the 48 credit major coursework are taken within one arts discipline — art, dance, literary arts, music or theatre.
 This is referred to as the major’s Specialty area.
 The deeper experiences arrived through discipline specific coursework ensures the future leader and teacher of children will have a national and state standards-based education in the arts.

 All Arts for Children music specialty students must participate in the production program of the department and are also required to participate in auditions for faculty-directed productions according to departmental guidelines.
 Below is a listing of courses required for music specialty students.
 These courses take place in our updated theatre facilities.

 All potential majors are advised individually by the Arts for Children program director.
-If interested in becoming an Arts for Children Interdisciplinary major, please contact the program secretary Carolyn Everett at email@example.com or call (585) 395-5279 to set up an advising appointment.
+If interested in becoming an Arts for Children Interdisciplinary major, please contact the program director, Juanita Suarez, at firstname.lastname@example.org or call (585) 395-5137 to set up an advising appointment.

 An entrance audition is required.
 An incoming student should be able to perform voice or on instrument at NYSSMA level IV.
-Also, please refer to the current SUNY Brockport Undergraduate Studies Catalog for detailed program and course information.
+Also, please refer to the current College Catalog for detailed program and course information.

-Students who intend to transfer to SUNY Brockport should inquire regarding the
+Students who intend to transfer to The College at Brockport should inquire regarding the

 feasibility of transferring course credit from previous institutions to Brockport.
 Course credits may transfer to this institution but only those that are exact equivalents to courses listed below will be counted.
 For further information on transferring credits, see the Academic Planning Guide.